-The Alliance for Nuclear Accountability's 29th annual DC Days is taking place from May 21-24, 2017.
-Over 70 activists, from newcomers to experienced hands, are participating in 103 meetings with congressional and executive branch offices.
+The Alliance for Nuclear Accountability's 29th annual DC Days took place from May 21-24, 2017.
+Over 70 activists, from newcomers to experienced hands, participated in 106 meetings with congressional and executive branch offices.

-This year, the new Congress and new Administration especially needs to hear from many of us as we seek a nuclear-free future that safeguards our communities and our environment.
+This year, the new Congress and new Administration especially needed to hear from many of us as we seek a nuclear-free future that safeguards our communities and our environment.

 WHAT: Reception honoring leaders in the movement to stop unnecessary nuclear weapons research and production, clean up radioactive wastes, and address the needs of those contaminated by nuclear facilities.

-WHO: The Alliance for Nuclear Accountability (ANA), representing communities downwind and downstream from U.S. nuclear weapons sites, will honor:
+WHO: The Alliance for Nuclear Accountability (ANA), representing communities downwind and downstream from U.S. nuclear weapons sites, honored:

 * Representative Ted Lieu -- For leadership in introducing legislation to prevent any President from using nuclear weapons first in a conflict without explicit Congressional approval.

 * International Campaign to Abolish Nuclear Weapons -- For ceaseless global leadership and public education in support of negotiations for a legally binding instrument prohibiting nuclear weapons.

 * Tina Cordova -- For tireless efforts to honor and seek compensation for generations of innocent people affected by the first atomic bomb test at the Trinity site.